-The R model formula notation
+More on the R model formula notation

-- A formula in lm() is something that looks like y~x. - The R formula notation has various conventions that are designed to make it easy to specify useful models. - ?formula tells you everything you need to know, and more. - The R formula for lm() is a way of constructing a design matrix. - Inspect the resulting design matrix using model.matrix() and check you understand what R has produced.
+- A model formula in lm() is something that looks like y~x. - The R formula notation has various conventions that are designed to make it easy to specify useful models. - ?formula tells you everything you need to know, and more. - You can think of the R formula for lm() is a way of constructing a design matrix. - Inspect the resulting design matrix using model.matrix() and check you understand what R has produced.
 If you can do this, you can safely use the power of the formula notation.

-Question 8.1.
+Question 9.12.
 In a report, the model should be written in mathematical notation, not as an R formula.
 Why?